sygmaprotocol/sygma-relayer-deployment/README.md

         "type": "evm", // types {evm, substrate}
         "key": "123", // Private key that used to send execution transactions "endpoint": "{RPC endpoint}",
         "startBlock": 8415289, // the block from where you Relayer should start.
-(In mos times it should be lastest block) "fresh": true,
+(Most times it should be lastest block) "fresh": true,
     }
     ```